-He also took the opportunity to thank the team who had delivered the local COVID-19 vaccination programme who have delivered a fantastic rate of delivery despite the location and logistics of the islands.
+He also took the opportunity to thank the team who had delivered the local COVID-19 vaccination programme.
+They have delivered a fantastic rate of delivery despite the location and logistics of the islands.
 He also met the local health and care team including a new baby delivered just the night before!

-“Securing the best possible model of care for the integration of health and social care is a priority not just for Scilly but for all parts of the UK.
+“Securing the best possible model of care for the integration of health and social care is a priority.
+Not just for Scilly but for all parts of the UK.
 The Health Secretary’s visit to Scilly allows us to show how this model can work and why it is imperative for Scilly both to enhance the care given and retain and support their excellent health and care team.
-I know the Health Secretary is keen to find a way to support this integration and I will continue to press hard for the investment that will enable this transformation”, added Derek Thomas, MP for St Ives, west Cornwall and the Isles of Scilly.
+I know the Health Secretary is keen to find a way to support this integration.
+I will continue to press hard for the investment that will enable this transformation”, added Derek Thomas, MP for St Ives, west Cornwall and the Isles of Scilly.

-On returning to the mainland, Mr Hancock took the opportunity to meet clinicians and managers from the Royal Cornwall Hospitals NHS Trust (RCHT) where he heard about the recent and ongoing investment into the hospital’s infrastructure including plans for women and children’s building programme which includes maternity, neonatal and paediatrics.
+On returning to the mainland, Mr Hancock took the opportunity to meet clinicians and managers from the Royal Cornwall Hospitals NHS Trust (RCHT).
+He heard about the recent and ongoing investment into the hospital’s infrastructure including plans for women and children’s building programme which includes maternity, neonatal and paediatrics.

 Royal Cornwall Hospital is part of the Government’s hospital infrastructure plan (HIP).
 Last year, the Prime Minister announced the details of the 40 new hospitals which will be built by 2030, backed by an initial £3.7 billion as part of the biggest hospital building programme in a generation.

 RCHT chief executive, Kate Shields, said “It’s an exciting period for our hospitals and local health and care services.
-We have our biggest ever investment in buildings and infrastructure happening over the next few years and our plans to work ever closer as an integrated care system give us a once in a lifetime opportunity to develop services that are truly working together for Cornwall and the Isles of Scilly.”
+We have our biggest ever investment in buildings and infrastructure happening over the next few years.
+Our plans to work ever closer as an integrated care system give us a once in a lifetime opportunity to develop services that are truly working together for Cornwall and the Isles of Scilly.”

-Mr Hancock was shown the site where construction of new inpatient, outpatient and diagnostic facilities – which will form part of the new MRI and oncology unit – is underway as well as the modular built, progressive recovery unit.
-Both schemes will release space for future development.
+Mr Hancock was shown the site where construction of new inpatient, outpatient and diagnostic facilities is underway as well as the modular built, progressive recovery unit.
+Both schemes will release space for future development and will form part of the new MRI and oncology unit.